The best hotels in Siena

 The weekly market on Piazza La Lizza near the fortress (Wednesday morning, large) has local produce, cheeses, and salami at proper prices.
 Avoid the souvenir shops immediately adjacent to the Duomo and Campo which charge double.

-Siena's best neighborhoods
+Siena's best hotel regions

 Siena is contained within remarkably intact medieval walls.
 The center revolves around Piazza del Campo and the Duomo.
 Banchi di Sopra is the main commercial street running north.
 Piano dei Mantellini to the southwest is quieter with garden views.
 Porta Romana at the south gate is furthest from the center.